mihir-ms/Lottery-DApp/README.md

 <br>

 # Additional-Prequisite
-<h4> Create a atleast 3 test account on Rinkebey Test Network in Metamask and have some ether.</h4>
+<h4> Create a atleast 3 test account on Ropsten Test Network in Metamask and have some ether.</h4>
+<h4>You can get test ether from https://faucet.ropsten.be/</h4>

 # Basic Functionality
-<h4>Once the npm start is running a server begins at port 3006 in your localhost and you will have around 4 functionality buttons</h4>
+<h4>Once the npm start is running a server begins at port 3000 in your localhost and you will have around 4 functionality buttons</h4>
 <h4>Any User can view the contract owner address from Read Owner Address button</h4>
 <h4>Any User can participate but the charge of participation is 0.005 ether needed to be inserted in textbox and then can participate</h4>
 <h4>Only Owner can conduct Lottery and selected winner will be able to claim money.</h4>